Why this web page ...

 As soon as the literate Doukhobors read these words, it seemed to them and all their brethren that their suspicions that the Canadian authorities intended to break their word on this vital question had been justified.
 More strongly than ever, conscription seemed to them the likely consequence of conformity, and their obstinacy hardened."

 The Doukhobors understandably rejected the Commission Report, and government authorities seemingly doubled down and resumed their effort to reign in the "recalcitrant" Doukhobors.
-The Blakemore photographs were scattered across Canada in various collections over the years, and their true significance was also essentially forgotten.
+The Blakemore photographs were scattered across Canada in various collections over the years, and their source and true significance was essentially forgotten.